 I emphasize this because I’ve read so much “how to start a blog that makes money” content that is not useful for new bloggers – sometimes it’s even plain inaccurate.

-On the other side, we’ve arrived in the “Influencer century,“ where we often overlook that the internet offers so many opportunities to make money without having a public face.
+On the other side, we’ve arrived in the “Influencer century,“ where we often overlook the internet offers many opportunities to make money without having a public face.

-Although having a public face can be part of your blogging business, too, as a new blogger that wants to make money, your focus shouldn’t be there.
+Although having a public face can be part of your blogging business, as a new blogger wanting to make money, your focus shouldn’t be there.

 Let’s be clear on what we’re doing here:

 - You want to start a blog that makes money, mostly through passive income like affiliate marketing and ads.

 - You aim to make at least $1000 monthly after a year of blogging.